-19th Century Creepy April Fools’ Jokes Will Make You Grateful You Weren’t There
+19th Century’s Creepy April-Fools Jokes Will Make You Grateful You Weren’t There

 The man looked down at the spot and immediately realized that he had been pranked with a silly joke.
 The waiter began to laugh so hard that he ended up falling to the floor and his co-workers had to carry him loaded into the kitchen, where they noticed that a vein had exploded.
 The accident caused his boss to send him home and have to hire another while the joker was recovering.

-[Featured Image by Jeff J Mitchell/Getty Images]
+[Featured image by Jeff J Mitchell/Getty Images]